mohangurjar82/CRM-demo/SECURITY.md

 ## Security Advisories

-When security advisories are released by the Fat Free CRM team, they will be announced on the [Fat Free CRM users](https://groups.google.com/forum/#!forum/fat-free-crm-users) google group.
+When security advisories are released by the PeraMali CRM team, they will be announced on the [PeraMali CRM users](https://groups.google.com/forum/#!forum/fat-free-crm-users) google group.
 If you wish to receive security announcements, you should subscribe to that group.